Monday 27 May

 Klaus Ley, La Jolla, USA

-Atherosclerosis is recognized as a chronic inflammatory disease of the arterial wall that is largely driven by an innate immune response via myeloid cells such as monocytes and macrophages.
-Monocytes play important roles in the initiation and progression of atherosclerosis.
-Their differentiation to macrophages, and phenotypic characterization of these macrophages can be modulated by microenvironmental signals within the artery wall, including oxidized lipids, Toll-like receptor ligands, hematopoietic growth factors, cytokines, and chemokines.
-Notably, the IL-27 cytokine is a crucial regulator of immune responses in myeloid cells via IL-27 receptor signaling, at both early and late stages of atherosclerosis.
-Dynamic modulation of macrophage phenotypes affects atherosclerosis progression by modulating inflammatory responses within the vessel wall.
+Atherosclerosis is a chronic inflammatory disease that is driven by subendothelial accumulation of low-density lipoprotein in the arterial wall.
+The retained lipoproteins provoke a series of maladaptive immune responses that in turn promote plaque progression and eventually rupture.
+Monocytes are important mediators of the inflammatory responses involved in atherosclerosis progression.
+Their differentiation to macrophages, and phenotypic characterization of these macrophages, can be modulated by microenvironmental signals within the artery wall, including oxidized lipids, Toll-like receptor ligands, hematopoietic growth factors, cytokines, and chemokines.
+Dynamic modulation of macrophage phenotypes affects atherosclerosis progression by modulating the inflammatory responses within the vessel wall.
 On this basis, therefore, macrophage phenotype modulation represents an attractive therapeutic target.

-A key step in the immune response is the activation of T cells by antigens presented by antigen-presenting cells.
 Atherosclerotic plaques contain T cells, most of which are CD4+ T cells in humans.
+A key step in the immune response is the activation of T cells by antigens.
 Peptide epitopes from apolipoprotein B (apoB) have been shown to act as atherosclerosis-related autoantigens, by binding to major histocompatibility complex class II molecules and inducing specific T cell responses.
 Recently, apoB peptide18 was identified as the first regulatory T cell epitope in human atherosclerosis.
 In animal models, vaccination with p18 prevented atherosclerosis.
-Other studies have focused on the role of myeloid epsins, a family of ubiquitin-binding endocytic adaptors, in regulation of atherogenicity.
+Other studies have focused on the role of myeloid epsins, a family of ubiquitin-binding endocytic adaptors, in the regulation of atherogenicity.
 These epsins appear to promote atherogenesis by facilitating proinflammatory macrophage recruitment and inhibiting efferocytosis.
 Therefore, manipulating the adaptive immune system by vaccination or immunomodulatory strategies may offer future therapeutic potential in preventing and treating atherosclerosis.

 Wolf D, Ley K. Immunity and inflammation in atherosclerosis.
 Circ Res 2019;124:315-27.